Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 What tools are needed for monitoring and security?

-For monitoring: Prometheus, Grafana, ELK, Jaeger.
-For security: Vault, Kyverno, Falco, and Kubernetes' built-in RBAC and PodSecurityPolicy mechanisms.
-Plus regular vulnerability scanning of containers.
+For monitoring, use Prometheus, Grafana, ELK, and Jaeger.
+For security, use Vault, Kyverno, Falco, and built-in Kubernetes RBAC and PodSecurityPolicy mechanisms.
+Also run regular container vulnerability scans.

 How does Cloud Native affect company culture?